 In order for a Vimeo video to be embeddable within your Turtl Docs, you first need to make sure that your video is not set to “Private”, and your embed setting is set to “Anywhere”.
 You can find both of these options in the privacy settings on the main page for your video.

 If you have a Vimeo plus, or higher, account, you can set your privacy settings to "Hide From Vimeo" as an extra layer of privacy.
 This will allow the video to be embedded within Turtl and will not appear in searches within Vimeo itself.
 Note that there are some differences between this setting and "private", including that the video will still be listed in search engine results.
 You can see a full list of Vimeo's available privacy settings here.

 Finding your link on Vimeo

 Navigate to the main page for your video and click the “share link” icon in the top right corner of the page.
 This is the link that you’ll add to your Turtl Doc.

 Within the Immerse editor, place your cursor where you want to insert your video and select the video widget.

-Paste the copied Vimeo link.
+Click on ‘Embed’ tab and paste the copied Vimeo link.

-Once you have added the URL, click OK.
+Once you have added the URL, click Upload.
 A thumbnail of your video will now be visible within your content and your readers will be able to view the video in your Turtl Doc.